GSA/fpki-guides/_includes/apple_trust_store_removal_faqs.md

 ### My agency gets PIV cards from [Issuer Name].
 I won’t be affected by this change, right?

 Incorrect.
 Your PIV credential issuer has no impact on whether your agency is affected by this change.
 The impact is related to how COMMON is distributed to federal enterprise devices by agency-specific configuration management practices.
 It is not related to how credentials are generated or issued.
-(See [What happens if I don’t redistribute COMMON?](#what-happens-if-i-dont-redistribute-common))
+(See [What happens if I don’t redistribute COMMON?](#what-happens-if-i-dont-redistribute-common).)

 ### Will my PIV credentials break or need to be updated or replaced when this change occurs?